“Labor Omnia Vincit” McKay Law

 Move Quickly

-OK’s statute of limitations sets a hard cutoff.
+OK’s statute of limitations continues running.

 Getting an attorney involved promptly positions the case for the recovery that overcomes juror bias and pursues the full damages motorcycle injuries actually deserve.